Skip to main content

 Instructor: Prof. Kim, Yonsoo

-A survey of Spanish American literature of the colonial period.
-Reading and discussion of a number of representative works as well as excerpts from several others.
+A survey of Spanish American literature from 1900 to 1970.
+Readings and discussion of a number of representative works, as well as excerpts from several others.

 Instructor: Prof. Dixon, Paul